stefanov-sm/pg_xmlspreadsheet/README.md

 ```PGSQL
 FUNCTION pg_xmlspreadsheet(arg_query text, arg_parameters json DEFAULT '{}') RETURNS SETOF text
 ```
-The behaviour of pg_xmlspreadsheet has subtle differences compared to pg_spreadsheetml.
+pg_xmlspreadsheet has some differences compared to pg_spreadsheetml.
 Text substitution of parameters is no longer used and injection risk is checked.

 __arg_query__ is parameterised.
 Parameter placeholders are defined as valid uppercase identifiers with two underscores as prefix and suffix, i.e. `__FROM__`, `__TO__`, `__PATTERN__` etc.
 Placeholders are rewritten into runtime expressions that always return type `text`.
-This is why they may need to be explicitly cast.
+This is why they may need to be explicitly cast `(__FROM__::integer, __TO__::integer)` in the example below.

 Optional __arg_parameters__ is JSON with parameters' names/values, i.e. `{"from":15, "to":100015, "pattern":"%3%"}`.
 Parameters' names are K&R case-insesnitive identifiers.

-See the example below.
+Example:

 ```PGSQL
 -- Postgres server-side query to spreadsheet example